ojitha/ojitha.github.io/_posts/2020-08-12-Killer-applications.md

 Sun has learn from Apple and invested around 500M USD on Java marketing in 2003.
 First time such a huge investment on a launge.
 This has drove both Java and JavaScript in the market.
 Still there are killer application trentds.
 The fuctional language like [Elm](https://elm-lang.org) try to replace the CCS in web application segment.

 CoffeeScript, TypeScript are effort to replace JavaScript.
 This is the first time I saw langauge try to replace another language in the same paradigm.
 But stil the killer app for browser scripting is JavaScript.
+Same stratergy with [Golang](https://golang.org) to replace C++.